sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/helm.md

 ## High-level overview of how to use Helm with Sourcegraph

 1. Prepare any required customizations
-   - Most environments are likely to need changes from the defaults - use the guidance in [Configuration](#configuration).
+   - Most environments are likely to need changes from the defaults—use the guidance in [Configuration](#configuration).
 1. Review the changes
    - There are [three mechanisms](#reviewing-changes) that can be used to review any customizations made, this is an optional step, but may be useful the first time you deploy Sourcegraph, for peace of mind.
 1. Select your deployment method and follow the guidance: